CS180-022-2/Project_5/README.md

 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
 #### GUI
 ##### Run() method
-This method set up the appearance of the frame
+This method sets up the appearance of the frame

 <img width="288" alt="profileDisplayFrame" src="https://user-images.githubusercontent.com/74845705/101246958-7c2af200-3751-11eb-813a-ba2bc89de723.png">

 + Pressing "Back" button will take the user to UserFrame or AddFriendFrame depending the current frame the user's at

 ### ProfileMenuFrame Class
 #### Description
+A class representing the frame that gives users the option to either create, edit, or delete their profiles.
+This class cts as a hub hosting buttons that leads users to other frames that carry out creation, edition, or deletion.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers